circuitdao/docs/docs/user-guide/price-oracle.md

 ![Statutes Price](./../../static/img/Statutes_price_diagram.png)

-Using the Stautes Price, the protocol can value XCH held in collateral vaults.
+Using the Statutes Price, the protocol can value XCH held in collateral vaults.
 This is relevant in the following three situations:

 * Borrowing: When taking out a loan, the Liquidation Threshold must remain below the value of the vault's collateral
 * Withdrawing collateral: When withdrawing collateral, the Liquidation Threshold must remain below the value of the vault's collateral